A Mobile Quad-Arm Robot ARMS: Wheeled-Legged Tripedal Locomotion and Quad-Arm Loco-Manipulation: Control Design

 \section{Control Design}

-\arms is controlled as shown in Fig.~\ref{fig:ctrl}, which includes a motion generator, inverse kinematics, a trajectory modification, and an angle controller.
-The motion generator provides the position command ${\sBs{B}{\alpha}{}}_{i}^{\mathrm{cmd}}$ for each arm and the rotation command $\theta_\mathrm{w}^\mathrm{cmd}$ for the wheel.
-The inverse kinematics gives the angle commands $\theta_{ij}^\mathrm{cmd}$, which satisfy the position commands ${\sBs{B}{\alpha}{}}_{i}^{\mathrm{cmd}}$ for the arms.
-Through the trajectory modification, the commands $\theta_{ij}^\mathrm{cmd}$ and $\theta_\mathrm{w}^\mathrm{cmd}$ are modified to the references $\phi_{ij}^\mathrm{ref}$ and $\theta_\mathrm{w}^\mathrm{ref}$, respectively, such that they are adapted for the velocity and acceleration constraints.
-Subsequently, the reference $\phi_{ij}^\mathrm{ref}$ is further modified to $\theta_{ij}^\mathrm{ref}$ that satisfies all the angle, velocity, and acceleration constraints.
-To track the reference values, the motor angles $\theta_{ij}$ and $\theta_\mathrm{w}$ are controlled by proxy-based sliding mode control \cite{2006_Kikuuwe_PSMC,2010_Kikuuwe_PSMC,2014_Kikuuwe_AC} in consideration of their torque saturation, and the angle controllers output the torque $\tau_{ij}$ and $\tau_\mathrm{w}$ to the motors.
-For the simplification of the notations of the symbols, the subscript $ij$ and $\mathrm{w}$ representing the joint is abbreviated below because the following computations are performed for each motor.
-The motion generator provides the \arms mobility and manipulation behaviors designed prior.
-For the wheel-legged tripedal walking, \arms fixes Arm~1 configuration and swings Arms~2 and 3 alternatively according to the desired moving velocity $v$ and walking frequency $f_{\mathrm{w}}$, as illustrated in Fig.~\ref{fig:walking:pattern}.
-The initial positions of Arms~2 and 3: $\bm{\alpha}_2$ and $\bm{\alpha}_3$ are the same; Arm~3 moves forward sinusoidally with the step length $T_{\mathrm{s}}v(t-\delta)$ and pre-determined height $h$ while Arm~2 pushes ground; and Arm~2 follows Arm~3 subsequently.
-Fig.~\ref{fig:walking:pattern} illustrates the relationship of the variables also, and the step period $T_{\mathrm{s}}$ and delay $\delta$ are determined as $T_{\mathrm{s}}=f_{\mathrm{w}}^{-1}/2$ and $\delta= t \bmod 2T_{\mathrm{s}}$, respectively.
-Additionally, for the wheel-legged tripedal walking and wheel driving, the angular velocity of the active wheel attached to the end-effector of Arm~1 is computed as $\dot{\theta}_{\mathrm{w}}^{\mathrm{ref}}=2v(t-\delta)/d$, where $d$ stands for the diameter of the active wheel.
-The trajectory modification has two steps: modification with the velocity and acceleration constraints and modification with the angle constraint.
+\arms is controlled as shown in Fig.~\ref{fig:ctrl}, which shows the motion generator, inverse kinematics, trajectory modification, and angle controller.
+The motion generator provides the position command ${\sBs{B}{\alpha}{}}_{i}^{\mathrm{cmd}}$ for each arm and the rotation command $\theta_\mathrm{w}^\mathrm{cmd}$ for the active wheel, which is designed prior to experiments according to experimental scenarios.
+The inverse kinematics gives the angle commands $\theta_{ij}^\mathrm{cmd}$ according to the position commands ${\sBs{B}{\alpha}{}}_{i}^{\mathrm{cmd}}$ for the arms.
+Because the motors do not drive properly if its angle, velocity, acceleration, and torque constraints are not satisfied, the angle command needs to be modified not to exceed the limits.
+First, the commands $\theta_{ij}^\mathrm{cmd}$ and $\theta_\mathrm{w}^\mathrm{cmd}$ are modified to the references $\phi_{ij}^\mathrm{ref}$ and $\theta_\mathrm{w}^\mathrm{ref}$, respectively, such that they are adapted for the velocity and acceleration constraints.
+Subsequently, the reference $\phi_{ij}^\mathrm{ref}$ is modified to $\theta_{ij}^\mathrm{ref}$, which satisfies all the angle, velocity, and acceleration constraints.
+To track the reference values, the motor angles $\theta_{ij}$ and $\theta_\mathrm{w}$ are controlled by proxy-based sliding mode control \cite{2006_Kikuuwe_PSMC,2010_Kikuuwe_PSMC,2014_Kikuuwe_AC} with consideration of their torque saturation, and the angle controllers output the torque $\tau_{ij}$ and $\tau_\mathrm{w}$ to the motors.
+For simplicity, the subscripts $ij$ and $\mathrm{w}$ representing the joint are abbreviated below because the following computations are performed for each motor.
+The trajectory modification involves two steps: modification with the velocity and acceleration constraints and modification with the angle constraint.
 In the first step, the command $\theta_{k}^\mathrm{cmd}$ is modified to the reference $\phi_{k}^\mathrm{ref}$ as

 The modification term $e_k$ is derived by quadratic programming that solves the following quadratic optimization problem with inequality constraints for the angular velocity and angular acceleration: